NetApp/netapp-dataops-toolkit/netapp_dataops_traditional/docs/dataset_manager_jupyterlab_k8s.md

 1. **Env-var injection** — Temporary `ONTAP_USERNAME` and `ONTAP_PASSWORD` are set from the Kubernetes Secret via `secretKeyRef`.
 They are not mounted as files in the container.
 The startup script copies both values into the keyring, then **unsets both environment variables** so they do not remain in the shell environment after the keyring is populated.
 2. **Memory-backed keyring** — An `emptyDir` volume with `medium: Memory` is mounted at `/run/netapp-keyring`. `XDG_DATA_HOME` points the keyring backend there, so the keyring file lives in RAM (tmpfs) rather than on the workspace PVC or container writable layer.

-A startup script runs before JupyterLab: it symlinks `config.json` from the Secret mount, reads the temporary `ONTAP_USERNAME` and `ONTAP_PASSWORD` from the environment, loads them into the keyring, then unsets both.
+A startup script runs before JupyterLab: it symlinks `config.json` from `/etc/netapp-dataops`, reads the temporary `ONTAP_USERNAME` and `ONTAP_PASSWORD` from the environment, loads them into the keyring, then unsets both.
+The ONTAP TLS certificate is mounted at `/etc/netapp-dataops/ontap_cert.pem` from a ConfigMap.

 ## Prerequisites